Crews rescue 21 people on stuck tram cars in New Mexico

 The 20 people were then ferried by helicopter several at a time to the base of the mountains, he said.

-Arguellas said the second car with the one employee aboard was higher up the mountain and at location where the car was too high above the ground to lower people by ropes.
+Arguellas said the second car with the one employee aboard was higher up the mountain and at a location where the car was too high above the ground to lower people by ropes.

 But the tram system was able to inch the second car down the cable to the rescue site at the support tower, and rescuers then used ropes to lower the 21st person as was done with the others, Arguellas said.